abeyang/after-effects-bootcamp/Extras/Script.md

 > Sure it is, Kneckle.
 Anyways, he just goes on and on about how he doesn't give a rip.
 > (Pause) No, I said rip.
 No, delete that.

-Fade out.
+(500) Fade out.
 Show "Slab" title, with some information about After Effects Best Practices.

 HERO (V.O., cont'd)
 > No, scratch that.
 Select-all and delete.
 No, you're doing it wring.
 Ctrl+A delete.
 Shift-ctrl-delete.
 No. Force-close app.
 Reset tablet.
 Stop.
 Power down completely.
 (Sighs.)

+# Notes

+Slab dimensions:
+- 9.5" x 15"
+- (w/o handle): 9.5" x 13"

-# Outline (sfx):
+# Outline (vfx):

 - √ 0 DTs / Barnabus "speaking" (oval + bars?)
 - √ DT covers showing